 Superzoom lenses are often favored for travel photography, as you get everything from pretty generous wide-angle coverage to long telephoto reach, without the need to carry multiple lenses.
 Superzooms are also useful when you need to react quickly to different shooting scenarios, or you don’t want to swap lenses on your camera in dusty conditions.

-The Panasonic Lumix G Vario 14-140mm f3.5-5.6 ASPH Power OIS has a powerful 10x zoom range and an effective 28-280mm focal length.
+The Panasonic Lumix G Vario 14-140mm f/3.5-5.6 II ASPH Power OIS has a powerful 10x zoom range and an effective 28-280mm focal length.
 Unlike similar lenses for full-frame cameras, it’s wonderfully compact and lightweight, yet retains optical image stabilization that’s commonly found in superzooms.
 Better still, while most superzooms compromise image quality in favor of a big zoom factor, the Panasonic delivers very good sharpness and contrast throughout its entire zoom range, even when shooting wide-open.

 A zoom range of 100-400mm gives powerful telephoto reach on a full-frame camera but, in MFT terms, you get a whopping ‘effective’ maximum focal length of 800mm.
 As we’ve come to expect from Panasonic’s up-market lenses, the Panasonic DG Vario-Elmar 100-400mm f4-6.3 Asph Power OIS is sturdy, robust and meticulously engineered.
 Highlights include a locking mechanism for the zoom ring and an autofocus range limiter switch.
 The effective optical image stabilizer is very worthwhile, given the enormous effective focal lengths on tap.